tefdara/Bash-Utilities/generic/batch_file_rename/README.md

-GitHub Copilot: Sure, here's a sample README for the `batch_rename.sh` script:

 # Batch File Renamer

 This script renames audio files in a directory and its subdirectories.
 It takes in the directory path as the first argument.